-1. Watermarks DO NOT Protect You From Piracy
+1. Watermarks Won’t Protect You From Piracy

-If your watermark is toward the edge of the photo, it is even easier.
+If your watermark is toward the edge of the photo, it is even easier to remove it.
 A thief can simply crop the watermark or logo out of the image.
-In no way, shape or form, does a simple watermark protect you.
-The only exception to this is a full image watermark, the kind that stock photography companies use to protect images.
+This is why a simple watermark cannot protect you.
+The only exception to this is a full-image watermark; the kind that stock photography companies use to protect images.
 These are impossible to remove completely.

-2. You Don’t need a Watermark to Appear Professional
+2. You Don’t Need a Watermark to Appear Professional

-Look at the photographers you admire, the very best, and see if they use watermarks.
+Look at the photographers you admire, the very most, and see if they use watermarks.
 I’ll bet you many don’t.

-“Having consistently high-quality work is what makes you appear professional not a watermark.”- Kirk Mastin
+“Having consistently high-quality work is what makes you appear professional— not a watermark.”- Kirk Mastin

 3. Watermarks Hurt Your Chances of Getting Published or Featured

 Watermarks hinder the opportunities for getting shared because they make it impossible for companies, blogs, and social media channels (like our Mastin Labs Instagram account) to feature your work.

 4. No One Can Read Your Watermark Anyway

-You’ve spent thousands of dollars on gear and years of your life to get that perfect shot with a composition that draws you into the image.
-Why on earth would you put a distracting watermark across your photo?
-The majority of watermarks look ugly at a tiny size.
+The temptation is to make it smaller, but the majority of watermarks look ugly at a tiny size.
 The only thing that should be added to the image is your signature on the white border around the image when you print it out and sign it personally as a limited edition print.
-This is the only classy way to add to a perfect image.
-It actually adds value!
-(If you do want to use a watermark I suggest placing it vertically on one side to not distract the viewer.)
+This is the classiest way to add to a perfect image, and in many cases can actually add value.

-6. A Watermark is not a Signature
+6. A Watermark is Not a Signature

 The point of the signature is to assure the authenticity of the painting or print.
 A signature is never very prominent on a painting, and prints are signed around the edge in the margin.
-Why?
-To not detract from the piece itself.
-A watermark floating somewhere ON the photo draws attention away from experiencing the photo as it was meant to be experienced.
+This is to not detract from the piece itself.
+Placing a watermark on the photo draws attention away from the photo itself, and keeps the viewer from enjoying it as it was meant to be experienced.

 7. It’s Really Hard to Keep Your Logo up to Date

-This is a great point brought up by one of our community members, Chris Brashear.
+This is a great point brought up by one of our Mastin Labs Facebook community members, Chris Brashear.
 As your brand evolves, so will your logo.
-Imagine having to dig up all your old photos and re-watermarking them to match your current logo.
+Imagine the stress of having to dig up all your old photos and re-watermarking them to match your current logo.
 It is nearly impossible!

-ALTERNATIVES TO WATERMARKING
+ALTERNATIVES TO WATERMARKING YOUR IMAGES

-Fortunately, there are some great watermark alternatives available:
+There are some great watermark alternatives available:

-Be sure to add your copyright information to the Metadata in your images.
+One thing you can do to protect your images is to add your copyright information to the Metadata in your images.
 You can do this in Lightroom upon import and this metadata travels with your photo no matter where it goes.

 Once you’ve created your basic copyright metadata just select it in the side panel when you import new photos.
-Once the metadata is written you’ve added an additional layer of protection to your photo, ruling out any ‘Fair Use’ claims the thief may claim based on not knowing the author of the photo.
+Once the metadata is written, you’ve added an additional layer of protection to your photo, ruling out any ‘Fair Use’ claims the thief may claim based on not knowing the author of the photo.